python/mypy/docs/source/basics.rst

 * Read the :ref:`mypy cheatsheet <cheat-sheet-py3>` (also for
   :ref:`Python 2 <cheat-sheet-py2>`).

-* Read :ref:`existing-code` if you have existing code without annotations.
+* Read :ref:`existing-code` if you have a significant existing codebase without many type annotations.

 * Read the `blog post <http://blog.zulip.org/2016/10/13/static-types-in-python-oh-mypy/>`_
   about the Zulip project's experiences with adopting mypy.